jaryaman/ML_demos/README.md

 - `empirical_bayes_Gauss_Gauss.ipynb` : Use Empirical Bayes to estimate group parameters where model priors are influenced by the data
 - `expectation_maximization_GMM.ipynb`: Using the expectation maximization algorithm to fit a Gaussian mixture model to two clusters of data
+- `decision_trees.ipynb`: Exploring decision trees & random forests for classification on the Iris dataset
 - `gaussian_processes.ipynb`: Using Gaussian processes for non-parametric regression
 - `factor_analysis.ipynb`: Giving an illustration of probabilistic principal component analysis, and using a full factor analysis model to perform dimensionality reduction on a car feature dataset.
 - `independent_component_analysis.ipynb` : Exploration of latent linear models using independent component analysis in comparison to principal component analysis.